-Our staff and students alike regularly win national accolades, one of the latest success stories being our four nominations in the 2016 Student Nursing Times Awards.
+Our staff and students alike regularly win national accolades, one of the latest success stories being our mental health students being shortlisted in two categories and winning in the category of outstanding contribution to student affairs in the 2018 Student Nursing Times Awards.

 Our students are also recognised in other schemes such as the Derbyshire Healthcare NHS Foundation Trust Delivering Excellence Every Day (DEED) which rewards those who go the extra mile in their work.

 In tune with latest developments

 This course is closely mapped to the needs of employers, ensuring that your learning is up to date and relevant.
 Because evidence shows that the mortality rates of people with long-term mental health difficulties are higher than for the general population, we help you develop skills in health promotion and in managing the physical health needs of service users.

 As health care is increasingly delivered by multi professional teams, we offer opportunities for you to learn with, and from, students from other disciplines.
 This is really important in preparing you to work in more flexible ways after graduation.
 By learning to work together, you can help achieve the best outcomes for patients and service users.